- A Guide To Overcoming Loneliness In A Relationship - November 21, 2022

 4. Significant Changes in Appetite and Digestive Problems

-Another sign of trauma, according to our expert Houston therapists, changes in appetite and stomach problems.
+Another sign of trauma, according to our expert therapists, changes in appetite and stomach problems.
 Changes in appetite can vary depending on the trauma experienced; an individual can increase their appetite to abnormal proportions, or completely lose their appetite for food.
 Trauma can also elicit symptoms related to an upset stomach.
 In the extremes, the client can experience nausea and diarrhea.

 5. Extremely Negative Emotions

 Extreme emotional instability is also a sure-tell sign of trauma where the person may express anger or rage, irritability, and other outbursts that are uncharacteristic of their typical behaviors.
-Houston therapists often observe emotional mood swings that are difficult to control for the individual.
+Therapists often observe emotional mood swings that are difficult to control for the individual.
 Their sense of fear, guilt, and shame are out of proportions, which can lead to depressed moods, a sense of hopelessness, and a general loss of interest in anything.
 Self-blame for having experienced the trauma in the first place is prevalent, causing the person to dive deeper into their negative emotions overall.

 As per the above, trauma can cause a person to self-blame and feel shame over what happened to them.
-As such, Houston therapists have the difficult task of helping our clients realize that isolation is the opposite of adequate progress.
+As such, therapists have the difficult task of helping our clients realize that isolation is the opposite of adequate progress.
 The overwhelming sadness and hopelessness, as well as feeling disconnected and numb towards others make it very easy to withdraw from others.
 Especially when the urge to detach from others out of anxieties and fear becomes overwhelming.

 7. Behavior Changes

 Significant changes in behavior, such as being aggressive or easily irritated is also widespread amongst trauma victims.
-Houston therapists understand that the edginess and agitation is a part of a defense mechanism to avoid having to address the real emotions and turmoil for the traumatic experience.
+Therapists understand that the edginess and agitation is a part of a defense mechanism to avoid having to address the real emotions and turmoil for the traumatic experience.
 A gentle and friendly person can seemingly turn into a hostile person overnight as a result of having experienced trauma.

 8. Heightened Sensitivity

-Clients that have gone through trauma have also reported to their Houston therapists that they have a heightened sensitivity to everything around them.
+Clients that have gone through trauma have also reported to their therapists that they have a heightened sensitivity to everything around them.
 This hypervigilance is described as intense feelings of fear, almost like a panic attack for impending doom.
 The anxieties felt becomes chronic, and it is tough to relax and think that it’s safe to be anywhere that reminds them of where the trauma took place.
 It becomes difficult to concentrate and focus, because there is always a fear that danger is lurking just around the corner, causing the person to be startled very easily.

 What’s the next step?

 If any or all of the above symptoms of trauma sounds familiar in your current lifestyle, or of someone you know, the most important thing is to understand that seeking support is the most crucial decision to make.
 Isolation, as we previously described, will only deepen the symptoms of trauma and the anxieties that accompany trauma.
-If you are having difficulties in any of the above areas, or a loved one is displaying any of the above symptoms, you can contact us at the Grief Recovery Center for more info today.
+If you are having difficulties in any of the above areas, or a loved one is displaying any of the above symptoms, you can contact us at the Grief Recovery Center in Houston, TX for more info today.